-Those who are enrolled in Medicare or Medicaid can have a portion of their accident-related hospital and medical expenses paid once PIP coverage (if any) is exhausted.
-Bear in mind that you may have to pay back these funds from a settlement or court award.
+Those enrolled in Medicare or Medicaid can have a portion of their accident-related hospital and medical expenses paid once PIP coverage (if any) is exhausted.
+Remember that you may have to pay back these funds from a settlement or court award.

-Your car accident lawyer signs a legal document granting your health care providers first access to the damage award once the case settles or resolves in court.
-In this way, you can still get medical treatment, and your bills are paid out of your settlement.
+Your car accident lawyer signs a legal document granting your healthcare provider first access to the damage award once the case settles or resolves in court.
+This way, you can still get medical treatment, and your bills are paid out of your settlement.

-It is not uncommon for clinics, hospitals, and other health care settings to negotiate a flexible payment plan.
+It is common for clinics, hospitals, and other healthcare settings to negotiate a flexible payment plan.
 In some cases, they may even lower the final bill.
 It’s worth discussing this option directly with your medical providers.

 When other options aren’t feasible, you might consider a lawsuit advance, also called pre-settlement funding.
 With this method, you get a quick cash advance (based on your predicted recovery amount) while your case is still pending.
-In exchange, the lending company has the rights to a designated portion of your settlement award.
-However, the interest rates can be very high– upwards of 40 percent a year.
+In exchange, the lending company has the right to a designated portion of your settlement award.
+However, the interest rates can be very high– upwards of 40 percent yearly.

 Need more help?
 Contact us at Rutter Mills

 Our car accident lawyers understand the hardships facing our clients.
-We can help you explore the best option, given your circumstances, for paying medical bills while you wait for a settlement check.
-We leverage more than 50 years of experience helping personal injury victims recover maximum compensation.
+Given your circumstances, we can help you explore the best option for paying medical bills while you wait for a settlement check.
+We leverage over 50 years of experience helping personal injury victims recover maximum compensation.
 Put our expertise to work for you and call for a free consultation.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.